New Naturalist

+History

-The first volume to appear was E.B.
-Ford's Butterflies in 1945.
+The first volume to appear was E. B. Ford's Butterflies in 1945.
 The authors of this series are usually eminent experts, often professional scientists.
 This gives the series authority, and many are or have been authoritative introductory textbooks on a subject for some years.
 The books are written in scientific style, but are intended to be readable by the non-specialist, and are an early example of popular science in the media.

-The books of the series have had considerable influence on many students who later became professional biologists, such as W.D.
-Hamilton and Mike Majerus.
+The books of the series have had considerable influence on many students who later became professional biologists, such as W. D. Hamilton and Mike Majerus.
 The latter was inspired by Ford's Butterflies and Moths, and has since added two volumes of his own to the series.

 A parallel series known as the New Naturalist Monograph Library (and often referred to as The New Naturalist Special Volumes) was also published.
 Its aim was to cover "in greater detail... a single species or group of species".
 There have been no additions to the Monograph Library since 1971.

 Volume 82 of the main series, The New Naturalists, described the series to date, with authors' biographies and a guide to collecting the books.

 The original editorial board consisted of Julian Huxley, James Fisher, Dudley Stamp, John Gilmour and Eric Hosking.
 Until 1985, the highly characteristic dust jacket illustrations were by Rosemary and Clifford Ellis; since then they have been by Robert Gillmor.